agorf/dyndns53/README.md

-# dyndns
+# dyndns53

-dyndns can be used to set up your own [dynamic DNS][] service.
+dyndns53 can be used to set up your own [dynamic DNS][] service.
 It does that by accessing the [Amazon Route 53][Route 53 API] ([DNS][]) service, updating a domain of your choice with the public IP address of the machine it runs on.